List of Trinity College Dublin student organisations: LitSoc / Trinity Literary Society

 The Trinity College Dublin Literary Society (LitSoc) is the foremost society for the creation and celebration of literature in Trinity College Dublin, with a constitutional aim "to kindle and encourage a love of writing, literature and literary culture among the staff and students of Trinity College".
 Initially begun as a branch of the English Speaking Union, the society was revived in 1996 and changed its name to the Trinity Literary Society in 1998.
 LitSoc holds an average of two major events every week, in addition to regular writing workshops, book clubs, open mics and guest speakers, and is open for library hours daily from 12 to 3pm.
 The society was nominated for 6 awards at the Central Societies Committee awards ceremony in March 2017, winning Best Online Presence, Best Medium Society and Overall Society of the Year.

 Mathsoc

 Dublin University Mathematical Society, was founded in 1923 and has had many famous members since its foundation, including Ireland's only Nobel Physics Laureate Ernest Walton who helped found it.
 It is affectionately referred to as the Mathsoc by its members.
 The Mathsoc has a society room in college, in the School of Mathematics, which contains the Mathsoc library.

 Photographic Association (DUPA)

 The Photography Association at Trinity was established in 1948.
-The Dublin University Photography Association (DUPA) offers educational activities, including workshops, classes and guest lectures.
-The association also provides members access to photographic equipment and darkroom facilities, supporting digital and traditional film photography.
+The Dublin University Photography Association (DUPA) offers educational activities, including workshops, classes and guest lectures, and provides members with access to photographic equipment, darkrooms and studio facilities.
 DUPA also holds photography exhibitions "multiple times each term".
 DUPA was awarded Best Medium Society and Best Overall Society at the 2015 Annual Central Societies Committee Society of the Year Awards.

+Republican Club / Workers' Party TCD

+Trinity's Republican Club was officially recognised as a college society in 1967.
+Trinity News described it as the first self-proclaimed society involved in "practical politics" to receive official sanction from the college authorities.
+The club was associated with the Official Republican movement and later became one of the college's largest student groups.

+Workers' Party TCD was re-established as a recognised Trinity society in 2018, after organisers collected 300 signatures for Central Societies Committee recognition.
+In 2021, Trinity News described Workers' Party TCD as proceeding from the Republican Club and reported that it attracted around 75 members a year.